A Laboratory Experiment on Using Different Financial-Incentivization Schemes in Software-Engineering Experimentation: Study Protocol

-\myPar{Experimental Design} We will allocate participants to their treatment at random, without anyone repeating the experiment in another treatment.
-On-site, we can execute the experiment at the experimental laboratory MaXLab of the Otto-von-Guericke University using a standardized experimental environment.
-We will employ a between-subject design measuring the participants' performance and measure the eye movement of four participants (restricted by number of devices) in each session using eye trackers (60\,Hz Tobii Pro Nano H).
-Note that we will identify any impact wearing eye-trackers may have on our participants during our analysis.
-However, it is not likely that they will have an impact, because this type of eye trackers is mounted to the screen and barely noticeable, not a helmet the participants have to wear.
-In case there is an impact, we will scale up the number of participants to allow us to ignore this additional variable.
-The procedure for each session is as follows: \begin{description} \item[Welcome and Experimental Instructions:] After the participants of a session enter the laboratory, they are randomly allocated to working stations with the experimental environment installed.
-Moreover, four of them are randomly selected for using eye trackers.
-To this end, we will already state in the invitation that eye tracking is involved in the experiment.
-If a participant nonetheless disagrees to participate using eye trackers, we will exclude them from the experiment to avoid selection bias.
-Once all participants are at their places, the experimenter begins the experiment.
-The participants receive general information about the experiment (e.g., welcoming text), information about the task at hand (code review), explanation on how to enter data (e.g., check box), and the definition of their payoff function for the experiment (with some examples).
+Fundamentally, we planned to employ a 4x1 design.
+However, since we merged the treatments NPIT and MAIT after our survey, we ended up with a 3x1 design).
+For each treatment, we only changed the payoff function.
+We allocated participants to their treatment at random, without anyone repeating the experiment in another treatment.
+On-site, we could execute the experiment at the experimental laboratory MaXLab of the Otto-von-Guericke University using a standardized experimental environment.
+We employed a between-subject design measuring the participants' performance and measured the eye movement of four participants (restricted by number of devices) in each session using eye trackers (60\,Hz Tobii Pro Nano H).
+Note that we could identify any impact wearing eye-trackers may have had on our participants during our analysis.
+However, it is not likely that they had an impact, because this type of eye trackers is mounted to the screen and barely noticeable, not a helmet the participants have to wear.
+The procedure for each session was as follows: \begin{description} \item[Welcome and Experimental Instructions:] After the participants of a session entered the laboratory, they were randomly allocated to working stations with the experimental environment installed.
+Moreover, four of them were randomly selected for using eye trackers.
+To this end, we already stated in the invitation that eye tracking would be involved in the experiment.
+If a participant nonetheless disagreed to participate using eye trackers, we excluded them from the experiment to avoid selection bias.
+Once all participants were at their places, the experimenter began the experiment.
+The participants received general information about the experiment (e.g., welcoming text), information about the task at hand (code review), an explanation on how to enter data (e.g., check box), and the definition of their payoff function for the experiment (with some examples).